-The latest edition of the GED exam is totally computer-formatted, the paper-based version retired, the level was raised as was the price tag.
+The latest edition of the GED exam is totally computer-formatted, the paper-based version retired, and the level was raised, as was the price tag.
 All these changes have urged several states, including New York, Indiana, Montana, and New Hampshire, to choose alternative providers of their high school equivalency exams.
 A student should also visit as many job fairs and education or business events as possible to see what’s expected and going on in the job market.

 Online GED testing